-In addition to bonds, the fund may also invest in other fixed-income instruments.
-In addition to the main investment strategies described above, the fund may make other types of investments, such as assignments of and participations in fixed and floating rate bank loans, investments in hybrid and structured bonds and notes, and preferred securities that would be characterized as debt securities under applicable accounting standards and tax laws.
-The fund may also use derivatives, such as futures, options, certain foreign currency transactions and swap contracts, for both hedging and non-hedging purposes.
+In addition to bonds, the fund may also invest in other fixed-income instruments, including bank loans.
+In addition to the main investment strategies described above, the fund may make other types of investments, such as investments in equity securities, asset-backed, hybrid and structured bonds and notes, preferred securities that would be characterized as debt securities under applicable accounting standards and tax laws, and assignments of and participations in fixed and floating rate bank loans.
+The fund may also use derivatives, such as futures, options, certain foreign currency transactions, and credit default total return and interest rate swap contracts, for both hedging and non-hedging purposes.